 While under 65 year olds make up less than 2% of all dementia cases in England, this still equates to more than 15,000 people currently living with ‘early onset dementia' in England.
 Early onset dementia is slightly more prevalent amongst men than women, some of the risks and causes of early onset dementia like head injuries and alcohol-related brain damage (ARBD) are more common among men.
 The number of early onset dementia cases is not expected to change significantly in England for the foreseeable future, as this age group is expected to remain similar in size.

-Research on dementia prevention is still ongoing, however there are certain lifestyle risks that appear to influence an individual’s chance of getting dementia later in life.
-These include smoking, obesity and drinking alcohol excessively.
+Research on dementia prevention is still ongoing, however there are certain risks that appear to influence an individual’s chance of getting dementia later in life.
+These include smoking, obesity and drinking more than 14 units of alcohol per week.
 There is no known cure for dementia, however early detection and the right care helps people to live as well as possible.
 There is evidence that dementia diagnoses and care planning reduced during the COVID-19 pandemic and are yet to recover to pre-pandemic levels.
 Dementia care is often informal and unpaid, provided by friends or family.
 Caring for a loved one with dementia can be challenging, the NHS provides useful information and further support for dementia carers.
 (NHS England - looking after someone with dementia).

 In 2020, Southampton’s crude prevalence of dementia among under 65 year olds (2.2 per 10,000 population) was significantly lower than the England average (3.1 per 10,000) and was the second lowest rate among its CIPFA comparators.
 Southampton also has one of the lowest crude dementia rates of its CIPFA comparators for people aged 65 or over (4.0% in 2020).
 This may be explained by Southampton’s relatively young population, however it could also be influenced by disparities in how well dementia is diagnosed in different parts of the country.